Application

 • Description of previous projects

-• Motivation for up to two MPIIB-ISI projects in order of preference (please refer to the available projects)
+• Motivation for the MPIIB-ISI project that you are applying for (please refer to the available projects)

 • Statement on factors that may limit the applicant's access to higher education at an internationally renowned institution, e.g. financial, regional or personal circumstances